gophergala2016/AngryGophers/README.md

 ## Running your server instance

-If you would like to run your own server instance, simply compile it and run.
+We have a public server running for this game.
+But, if you would like to run your own server instance, simply compile it and run.
 You would have to change host address in `client/main.go` for proper player connection.

 ``` go